Cosmedique is a skin cream company that claims to sell products with ‘comprehensive, nutrient-rich, anti-aging formulations.’

 Tocopherol Acetate: As a popular form of vitamin E for cosmetic products, tocopherol acetate is also a natural antioxidant that helps maintain the health of your cells for better skin health.

 Swiss Apple Extract: Considered by Cosmedique to be the cream’s key ingredient, Swiss apple extract contains stem cells from apples.
 It supposedly can stimulate the production of human skin stem cells so that your skin can regenerate itself return to a younger appearance.
 One 2017 analysis of available data concluded that while these extracts seem to have potential anti-aging properties when used in cosmetics, more research is needed to verify their benefits.

 Like we previously mentioned, we couldn’t track down the full list of ingredients or concentrations for Cosmedique.

 What we can determine is that this cream contains many skin conditioning agents that are common in commercial skincare products.
 However, some ingredients might be cause for concern.

-WebMD tells us that retinol can cause your skin to age faster if you wear products containing it in bright sunlight because it makes your skin more sensitive to the sun.
-An article from Livestong.com also told us that high concentrations of retinol can also cause severe skin irritation and redness.
+To start, retinol can cause your skin to age faster if you wear products containing it in bright sunlight because it makes your skin more sensitive to the sun.
+High concentrations of retinol can also cause severe skin irritation and redness.

-Likewise, we learned from WebMD that some people are sensitive to DMAE.
-It causes them to suffer from insomnia, tenseness, and headaches at too high of a dose, though this typically only happens when it is taken orally.
+Likewise, some people are sensitive to DMAE because it causes them to suffer from insomnia, tenseness, and headaches at too high of a dose.
+However, this typically only happens when it is taken orally.

 Because we couldn’t determine how much retinol or DMAE is in Cosmedique, you may want to err on the side of caution when applying this product to your skin.